kschuler/turkAGL/README.md

 Add anything you wish for here (tutorials, templates, etc)

 - how-to tutorials
-  - make edits to existing experiment templates
+  - how to make edits to existing experiment templates
   - how each of the templates work (where to store condition files, sounds, etc)